cover

 Abstract

-Cervical cancer incidence has been rising and has becoming an emerging threat to women’s health particularly in developing countries.
-Visual inspection with acetic acid (VIA) is a cost-effective screening method, yet its utilization remains suboptimal.
-This study aims to analyze the factors associated with women’s participation in VIA examination.
-An observational analytic study using a cross-sectional design was conducted involving 152 women of reproductive age (30-50 years) in the Pancoran Mas Community Health Center area.
+Cervical cancer incidence has been increasing and has become an emerging threat to women’s health particularly in developing countries.
+Visual inspection with acetic acid (VIA) is a cost-effective screening method, however its utilization remains suboptimal.
+This study aimed to analyze the factors associated with women’s participation in VIA screening.
+An observational analytic study using a cross-sectional design was conducted among 152 women of reproductive age (30-50 years) in the Pancoran Mas Community Health Center area.
 Data were analyzed using the Chi-Square test and multiple logistic regression.
 Bivariate analysis revealed that attitudes, health literacy, perceived health belief model components (susceptibility, severity, benefits, barriers and self-efficacy), access to health services, support (from husband, families and community health workers) were significantly associated with VIA testing (p < 0.05).
 A multivariate analysis identified three significant factors: health literacy (OR = 11.203; 95% CI = 3.079-40.763), perceived susceptibility (OR = 3.943; 95% CI = 1.090-14.265), and perceived barriers (OR = 4.466; 95% CI = 1.358-14.687).
 Health literacy is the most dominant factor associated with VIA screening behavior.
 Notably, women with adequate health literacy were 11 times more likely to participate in screening.
 Enhancing screening participation can be achieved by fostering adequate health literacy through optimized health promotion targeting women of reproductive age.
 This strategy involves the distribution of educational media, such as informative leaflets and posters within the community health center area.

 Jurnal Ilmu Kesehatan Masyarakat Vol. 17 No. 1 (2026): Jurnal Ilmu Kesehatan Masyarakat (JIKM)